HCR-Net: A deep learning based script independent handwritten character recognition network: Literature review

 \section{Literature review}

-In this section, literature on HCR is discussed which can be broadly classified into two categories, conventional approaches and deep learning based approaches \cite{Rao2018}, as depicted in Fig.~\ref{fig_HCR} and discussed in following subsections.
+In this section, literature on HCR is briefly discussed which can be broadly classified into two categories, conventional approaches and deep learning based approaches, as depicted in Fig.~\ref{fig_HCR} and discussed in the following subsections.